deaddropaudio/AbletonLivePluginParser/README.md

 ## Note
 This tool is designed to read and analyze .als files without modifying the original projects.
 Always ensure you have backups of your projects before using any third-party tools.
 I take no responsibility for any loss of data. <3
+Also this way developed on MacOS, so it might have weird side effects on Windows.
+If you'd like to change something, feel very free and welcome to create a pull request :)